nf-core/rangeland/docs/output.md

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.

 Note that running this pipeline with `--publish_dir_enabled false` will prevent any module from publishing its output.
-See [Usage](usage.md#module-output-publishing) for details
+See [Usage](./usage.md#module-output-publishing) for details.

 ## Pipeline overview